 On the other hand, the alcoholic beverage industry says that it contributes $400 billion in economic activity to the U.S. economy each year.
 So even with a $249 billion annual cost, the overall economic impact of our drinking habit would be a net positive.
 Regardless, the CDC’s new numbers serve as a reminder that every time you down a cocktail, State and Federal Governments, as well as employers and taxpayers, are picking up part of the tab.

 Of course, the costs to an individual can be quite high – well beyond your nightly bar tab.

-Legal bills.
 Expect big, fat legal bills, too.
 Your legal bills might stem from the DUI charge, fixing arrest warrants, attorney’s fees, fines, and driver training, and maybe even a divorce.
-These are all very common consequences for someone who struggles with addiction to substances.
+These are all very common consequences for someone who struggles with an addiction to substances.

 If you’re struggling with alcoholism or drug addiction, it’s going to be hard to finish college or attend a trade school.
 You can bet that you’ll be earning a low wage for a very long time, at least until you get your act together and learn a skill.
 Another nasty surprise awaits you when you retire: Keep in mind your social security/retirement benefits are based on the income you earned over your lifetime.
 If you spend years consumed by addiction and weren’t earning a good wage, you’ll likely retire with insufficient funds to provide security.

 Your legal complications are likely to impact your available funds.
 What’s next is a pile of past-due bills and a bad credit score.
 This means higher interest rates on credit cards.
 You might still be able to buy a car if you’re ok with 29% interest rates.
 Continued late payments will only push your credit score lower.
 Bad credit not only makes it difficult/impossible to buy a home but can also hinder the ability to get a good job.
 As you can see, the costs of alcoholism go well beyond the cost of the cocktail.